-In total 138 responses to the survey were received, 114 of which were general public who accessed the survey via the Council website.
+A total of 138 responses to the survey were received, 114 of which were general public who accessed the survey via the Council website.

-Leaders in the community who represent some key stakeholder groups were sent the survey directly in order to ensure those communities were represented in the findings.
+Leaders in the community who represent some key stakeholder groups were sent the survey directly, in order to ensure those communities were represented in the findings.
 The key stakeholder groups represented were: